 Made from 100% cotton rag and featuring a lightly textured soft gloss surface, Palo Duro SoftGloss Rag gives you the classic look of a darkroom photographic print with the performance of modern inkjet technology.

-Aurora White offers the look and feel of fine art paper.
+Aurora White is a 100% cotton rag, semi-smooth (hot press) fine art and photography paper.
 This Aurora features a brighter white shade for crisp color tones, semi-smooth surface, an acid-free base stock and coating.

 Blanco Matte Canvas is a fine woven canvas specially coated for inkjet printing.
 The results are simply stunning with rich colors and deep blacks.